php-amqplib/RabbitMqBundle/README.md

 All the examples expects a running RabbitMQ server.

+This Bundle will be presented at [Symfony Live Paris 2011](http://www.symfony-live.com/paris/schedule#session-av1) conference.

 ## Installation ##

 The following instructions expect a project created with the [Symfony2 sandbox PR6](http://symfony-reloaded.org/downloads/sandbox_2_0_PR6.zip)